diana-shyrokikh/team-management-api/README.md

   - staff required for not safe methods
   - team/task detail page is allowed only to related users
 - JWT authentication
+  - with email and password
+  - with Google account
 - Manage user accounts
   - staff required for create new user
   - user is able to change their profile <br>